dankimio/acts_as_learnable/README.md

 It will automatically extend your class with all necessary methods.

-Make sure you have the following fields on the model (generators will be added later):

-Then you can review items:
+Then you can review flashcards:

 ```ruby
 card = Flashcard.create